NCAR/climate-primer-water/doc/ch5_attribution.rst

     driving recent trends in global temperature.

-    The diagram below of the energy cycle shows the amount of energy, in Watts per square meter, that comes into the Earth-atmosphere-ocean system, stays within it, and leaves.
-Notice that about one third of the 342 W/m2 of solar energy (the yellow arrows) is reflected back to space by the atmosphere or surface, while about two thirds is absorbed.
+    The diagram below of the energy cycle shows the amount of energy, in Watts per square meter, that enter the Earth-atmosphere-ocean system, remains within it, and leaves.
+Notice that about one third of the 342 W/m2 of solar energy (the yellow arrows) is reflected back to space by the atmosphere or surface, while about two thirds are absorbed.
 As we’ve seen, the magnitude of solar energy reflected by aerosols sometimes increases temporarily after major volcanic eruptions, leading to temporary decreases in solar energy reaching Earth’s surface.